 Communication Style of a Coconut Culture

-Examples: German, Switzerland, Russians, French
+Examples: German, Swiss, Russians, French

 People from Coconut cultures are described as “hard” on the outside: Rarely smile at a stranger, do not engage in conversations easily, do not talk about personal information with strangers, and mostly keep to themselves or stay with their close friends and family.

 These people may be neutral towards you for a long time.
 However, if you manage to break through their outer shell, they tend to become loyal friends who will accept you as family.
-Words associated to people from a Coconut culture may include standoffish, hostile, and unfriendly.
+Words associated with people from a Coconut culture may include standoffish, hostile, and unfriendly.

 How to Handle Cross-Cultural Communication Differences

 There is no universal right or wrong strategy for building relationships and approaching cross-cultural communication differences.
 It is about understanding what the different cultures are like and trying to adapt your own communication style to theirs.
 After all, you are moving to their country!

 These tips will help your social and workplace relationships in your host country.